 HOW WE WORK

-The Core Team meets weekly to discuss all aspects of the organization, planning and general development.
+The Core Team meets weekly to discuss all aspects of the organisation, planning and general development.

 All questions regarding the vision and future development of the SIF are discussed and decided in the Advisory Board.
 This is to be established within biannual meetings/retreats of the Board, as part of a more professional running of the SIF as of 2019.

-UPCOMING EVENTS: Interestingly, the Forum Events of the next years will take place in Africa.
-The invitation to SEKEM in Egypt, is within the context of one of their projects, to look towards exploring and designing a future way of education, which can explore and enhance the hidden potentials in each human being, regardless of background and ability.
+Interestingly, the Forum events of the next years will take place in Africa.
+The invitation to Sekem in Egypt, is within the context of one of their projects, to look towards exploring and designing a future way of education, which can explore and enhance the hidden potentials in each human being, regardless of background and ability.
 The planning is well underway and the Forum will take place in December 2019.

 We hope then to take up the invitation to Nairobi, Kenya, in 2020, followed by an intercultural and interdisciplinary event in South Africa in 2021.